3rdIteration/keepkey-diy/readme.md

 ## Button
 Connect to STM32 pin B7

-You need to provide your own Pullup/Pulldown setup for it if you want to run stock firmware…)
+You need to provide your own Pullup/Pulldown setup for it if you want to run stock firmware…( If you don't, it won't register presses properly)

 For a 3 pin button like the one here: https://www.aliexpress.com/item/1005005637908638.html